‘How people die remains in the memory of those who live on.’

 The most important thing for Dying Matters is that more people talk about and plan for what they want to happen as they approach the end of their lives – for example, what care they want to receive and where they would like to die.
 Planning a funeral/making a will/joining the Organ Donation Register is part of this, and something the Coalition aims to encourage.

 Absolutely not.
-All adults, whatever age and state of heath, should talk about their preferences for end of life care.
+All adults, whatever age and state of health, should talk about their preferences for end of life care.
 Talking about dying and death ahead of time ensures that wishes are known and appreciated if the unexpected should happen.

 No. Dying Matters aims to get people to talk about their end of life care – what they choose to talk about during those discussions is up to them.
 Talking about dying, death and bereavement will help to ensure that more people die in the way they would want.